devopsdao/dodao-docusaurus/docs/community-programs/tester-program.md

 Onboarding of our Testers

-After we selected you, you get access to dedicated groups, step by step Instructions and support in your testing journey.
+After we select you, you get access to dedicated groups, step-by-step Instructions, and support in your testing journey.

 Start testing the dApp

-Follow our Insructions, find bugs, suggest improvement ideas and help Dodao become a dApp making fun while using it.
+Follow our Instructions, find bugs, suggest improvement ideas, and help Dodao become a dApp that's fun to use.

 Give us Feedback

 Be an active part of the future of Dodao.
-Your Feedback will taken into account for further development.
+Your Feedback will be taken into account for further development.
 Become a dApp Tester

-Developer Program Benefits
+## Developer Program Benefits

-As you help advance our vision for a serveless, Crosschain and multi-chain future, you’ll also benefit from:
+As you help advance our vision for a serverless, cross-chain, and multi-chain future, you'll also benefit from:

 Resources: